polterguy/phosphorusfive/core/p5.ajax/README.md

 ## No more keeping track of your controls

-The Container widget, will automatically track its children widgets collection, as long as you use the `CreatePersistentControl`, and `RemoveControlPersistent` methods for adding and removing widgets from its `Controls` collection.
+The Container widget, will automatically track its children `Controls` collection, as long as you use the `CreatePersistentControl`, and `RemoveControlPersistent` methods for adding and removing widgets from its Controls collection.

 This means, that you do not need to re-create its widgets collection upon postbacks or callbacks, since it'll keep track of whatever widgets it contains, at any specific point in time,